How to create the best Corite campaign ever seen

 1. A cover art that stands out

 We shouldn’t judge a book by its cover, but it’s a fact people do so.
 An interesting cover art will pop and make people go ”Hey, this looks coooool!”
-Strive for that reaction and nothing less.
+Aim for that reaction and nothing less.
 If you don’t have a cover art yet, you can choose a temporary one (preferably a picture of yourself, that's always a good idea!) and then change it once you have the final version.
-It’s important that you follow iTunes guidelines, otherwise, it could be declined.
-If you’re not familiar with them, you can read them here.
+It’s important that you follow the guidelines, which in short means no brands, no text other than the name of the artist and the song and nothing that breaks any laws.

 … and don’t listen to people who say that cover arts aren’t important anymore.
 Because they are wrooong.